cyamonide/the-vault/Reference/Learn Cpp/learncpp1 - Cpp basics.md

 This is not an official part of the C++ language, though most modern compilers support it.
 For compatibility purposes, don't use it.

+## 1.11 - Debugging your program (stepping and breakpoints)

+__Semantic errors__ occur when a statement is syntactically valid, but does not do what the programmer intended.